nils-n/meetings-reminder-system/TESTING.md

 #### Meeting Class

-The meeting class was tested for :
+The `Meeting` class was tested for :

 - valid constructor calls
 - valid input of Name, Time, Meeting ID